FranciscoMoretti/site/content/code-tips/avoid-side-effects.md

 ---
-title: Avoid side effects in functions
+title: Avoid side effects
 alias: Side Effect Prevention, Side Effect Minimization, Side Effect Avoidance
 sidebar_position: 5
 date: 2023-06-12
-description: A side effect is when a function does something besides just taking some values and returning other values.
-Side effects can be hard to test and debug, and they can cause unexpected behavior.
-But there's an easy way to avoid them write "pure" functions.
+description: Code that produces unexpected changes to the system's state or has hidden consequences can be difficult to reason about and debug.
+By avoiding side effects, you can create code that is more predictable, easier to test, and less prone to bugs.
 category: Functions
-slug: avoid-side-effects-in-functions
+slug: avoid-side-effects
 ---

 ## Usage